Bruckyy/PythonRAT/README.md

     - windowsClient.py: Windows client class
     - symbols.py: Custom codes for the communication, must be the same as the server.
 Redundant because of the portability.
 ```

+### Heartbeat

+The program got a heartbeat system.
+One run, agents send frequently a little packet with their ID to the server in order
+to keep them alive from the server side.

+The client stay alive even if the server is down and the server update its agent table when the client is down.